 Commencement and Presentation of Diplomas

 The diploma of the College is a ceremonial certificate attesting to the conferral of a degree.
 The diploma is presented at the annual commencement exercises to any degree recipient specifically requesting it when applying for the degree and appearing as a participant in the ceremonial exercises.
 Only students who have completed all degree requirements may participate in commencement.
-Summer graduates may participate in the following year's commencement.
-The presentation of a diploma in absentia is made only under exceptional circumstances specifically approved by the Associate Dean of the College, provided the request is made not later than two weeks preceding the annual commencement exercises.
+Students within 7 credit hours of completing their degree requirements may be eligible to participate in commencement by submitting a petition to the Registrar.
+The presentation of a diploma in absentia is made only under exceptional circumstances specifically approved by the Registrar, provided the request is made not later than two weeks preceding the annual commencement exercises.

 Exceptions to Academic Policy